kjolley/BIGSdb_documentation/submissions.rst

 Finalize submission
 ===================
 Make sure the 'E-mail submission updates' box is checked if you wish to receive E-mail notification of the result of your submission.
 This setting is remembered between sessions.
+You may also be able to request that your isolate record is embargoed (whether this is available depends on the site).
+If you request an embargo, your isolate will remain private until the embargo period ends when it will automatically be made public.
+You can request to make it public at any point before this.

 Click 'Finalize submission!'.